Tyler Stephenson Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

+- The 10.3 strikeouts per nine innings put together by the White Sox pitching staff paces MLB.

-- The White Sox's 5.60 team ERA ranks 28th among all league pitching staffs.
+- The White Sox have the 28th-ranked team ERA among all league pitching staffs (5.55).

-- White Sox pitchers combine to give up 52 total home runs at a clip of 1.6 per game (second-most in the league).
+- The White Sox allow the second-most home runs in baseball (53 total, 1.6 per game).

-- Lynn (0-4 with a 7.16 ERA and 42 strikeouts in 32 2/3 innings pitched) gets the start for the White Sox, his seventh of the season.
+- Clevinger (2-2 with a 4.60 ERA and 26 strikeouts in 29 1/3 innings pitched) makes the start for the White Sox, his seventh of the season.

-- In his last appearance on Saturday, the righty went 6 1/3 innings against the Tampa Bay Rays, giving up four earned runs while surrendering three hits.
+- The righty last pitched on Sunday against the Tampa Bay Rays, when he went five innings, allowing two earned runs while giving up seven hits.

+- In six games this season, the 32-year-old has put up a 4.60 ERA and 8 strikeouts per nine innings, while giving up a batting average of .276 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.